 This laksa relies heavily on fragrant kaffir lime leaves to really lift it from ordinary to extraordinary.
-Skip the fish sauce for a vegan-friendly version of the creamy, spicy soup; it gets a protein boost from the tofu, and the caramelised pumpkin gives a gorgeous mouthfeel.
+Skip the fish sauce for a vegan- and vegetarian-friendly version of the creamy, spicy soup; it gets a protein boost from the tofu, and the caramelised pumpkin gives a gorgeous mouthfeel.

 Kaffir lime pumpkin